internetarchive/dweb-mirror/README.md

 Expect to see errors in the Browser log for
 * http://localhost:5001/api/v0/version?stream-channels=true  - which is checking for a local IPFS server
 * `Source Map URL: jquery-1.10.2.min.map` until we figure out how to build these min.maps

+#### Updating
+To update:
+* cd /path/to/install/dweb-mirror
+* npm update
+* npm run update # Note there is an intentional feature/bug, in npm in that it that doesnt automatically run an "update" script.

+## Testing

 ### Classes